 Photos, paintings, and other works of art will all show signs of deterioration and age, and in order to make sure that these more extreme signs are less visible, art preservationists and conservators employ a number of tactics, both classic and modern.
 Retouching a painting can involve something as simple as an easel and a set of paintbrushes.
 Conservators can also use x-ray equipment to decipher what damage has been done and what it will take to slow down and minimize it.
 Museums, auction houses, historical societies, and private collectors alike take advantage of art conservation and preservation services.

 Art can be preserved for historical, monetary, or sentimental reasons.
 Key Largo Framing is a member of the American Institute for Conservation of Historic and Artistic Works, and has been charged with conservation and restoration for all mediums including oils, watercolors, serigraphs, ceramics, stone, bronze, and much more.
-Jack O’Connell has over forty years of experience in the field of art restoration and conservation, so if you are interested in preserving any work of art, from a painting to a photograph or anything in between, you can trust him to work with you to respectfully restore your art to its original form.
+Jack O’Connell has over forty years of experience in the field of art restoration and conservation in South Florida, so if you are interested in preserving any work of art, from a painting to a photograph or anything in between, you can trust him to work with you to respectfully restore your art to its original form.